Does Car Insurance Cover Rental Car Costs?

 Rental reimbursement coverage itself doesn't raise your rates.
 It's the underlying claim that affects your premium at renewal.
 If you file a collision or comprehensive claim and also use your rental reimbursement benefit, your insurer counts one claim, not two.
 Using rental reimbursement doesn't add a separate mark against your record.

 Whether that underlying claim raises your rates depends on fault, your insurer's surcharge policies and your claims history.
 At-fault collision claims typically increase premiums by 20% to 40% at renewal.
-Comprehensive claims for weather, theft or vandalism often don't raise rates at all, since they're considered non-preventable.
-Ask your insurer about its forgiveness policies before filing if you're unsure.
+Comprehensive claims for weather, theft or vandalism typically don't raise rates at renewal.
+The exception is a pattern of claims.
+Multiple comprehensive claims in a short period may trigger a surcharge regardless of cause.
+If you’re unsure whether a claim will raise your rate, ask your insurer about its forgiveness policies before filing.

 Does rental reimbursement cover any rental car I choose?